 Posted on Leave a comment

 I get scared that I won’t be able to continue to create for a living, that what I create will not be enough to pay the bills.
 I always thought the worst part about having a creative job was not creating or having ideas enough but it’s the opposite.
 The challenge for me is to tell myself that it is enough; that I will still be able to pay my bills even if I create less.

 Therefore I can’t rush to get somewhere because there is no “there” there.
-I am not rushing to get somewhere I am rushing because I falsely thing that it will make me feel less stressed, incapable and inadequate when in reality rushing makes me feel all those things.
+I am not rushing to get somewhere I am rushing because I falsely think that it will make me feel less stressed, incapable and inadequate when in reality rushing makes me feel all those things.

 Be with that.
 Create with that.
 Slow down with that.

-Create for me, live for me.
+Create for you, live for you.

+Posted on Leave a comment